AryaaSk/3D-Engine/Research/Pipeline.md

 4. Once we have our RotationMatrix, we can find the physcial location of the points around the origin by doing **RotationMatrix * PointMatrix**, this tells us the location of all points relative to the origin, and then finally we scale the object by just multiplying each vector (column), by the scale.
 We store this in a matrix called PhysicalMatrix.

 ### Rendering the Object:
+1. When the render() function is called for an object, the function creates a copy of the object's PhysicalMatrix and calls it the CameraObjectMatrix, it then transforms this matrix to get the actual position of the shape's vertices on the 2D screen.

+2. The function transforms the object's size and rotation first, and then applies the translation transformations, this is because if you translate it first and then change the size/rotation, then it will use the origin as the point of rotation/enlargment, causing an inaccurate transformation.

+3. The transformation steps are in this order:
+    1. Step 1
+    2. Testing the markdown